Tom Valenti: Ouest

-In the spring of 2001, Valenti opened his signature restaurant Ouest on the corner of Broadway and 84th street in Manhattan's Upper West Side.
+In 2001, Valenti opened his signature restaurant Ouest on the corner of Broadway and 84th street on Manhattan's Upper West Side.
 The French style menu was reminiscent of his days at Butterfield 81, focused on lesser cuts of meat with bold flavors.
-A converted dry cleaner store, the "L-shaped" interior layout was remodeled by designer Peter Neimetz, focusing on cozy leather booths and soft lighting with balcony alcoves.
-The New York Times awarded Ouest 2 stars, saying that the "main courses drift toward the comfort zone."
-New York magazine, in a 3-star review, declares that "Valenti has honed the menu to the point where almost every dish resonates with love-it-in-an-instant flavors."
+A converted dry cleaner store, the L-shaped interior layout was remodeled by designer Peter Neimetz, focusing on cozy leather booths and soft lighting with balcony alcoves.
+The New York Times awarded Ouest 2 stars, saying that the "main courses drift toward the comfort zone".
+New York magazine, in a 3-star review, declared that "Valenti has honed the menu to the point where almost every dish resonates with love-it-in-an-instant flavors."
 Ouest is frequently credited with bringing haute cuisine to the Upper West Side.
 Ouest closed it doors on June 13, 2015.

+In 2017, he had a short tenure as the executive chef at Sirio Maccioni's famed restaurant Le Cirque.

 Oxbow Tavern

-In March 2018, Valenti opened "Oxbow Tavern" on Columbus Ave at 71st St in Manhattan's Upper West Side neighborhood.
+In March 2018, Valenti opened "Oxbow Tavern" on Columbus Avenue at west 71st street on Manhattan's Upper West Side neighborhood.

 Windows of Hope

-Following the September 11, 2001 attacks, Valenti assembled his good friends Waldy Malouf of Beacon, Michael Lomonaco of Windows on the World and attorney-restaurant financier David Emil, establishing the Windows of Hope Family Relief Fund dedicated to benefit the surviving family members of victims from the foodservice industry.
-A "Dine Out" date of October 11, 2001 was established to generate fund contributions.
+Following the September 11, 2001 attacks, Valenti assembled his good friends Waldy Malouf of Beacon, Michael Lomonaco of Windows on the World, and attorney-restaurant financier David Emil, establishing the Windows of Hope Family Relief Fund dedicated to benefit the surviving family members of victims from the foodservice industry.
+A "Dine Out" date of October 11, 2001, was established to generate fund contributions.
 Originally intended as a citywide restaurant response to a need within their community, news of the event soon spread to other cities and eventually over 5,000 restaurants around the world participated in contributing proceeds from that evening to the fund.
 Corporate sponsors also contributed to Windows of Hope and, in total, over $23 million were raised to help the families in need.
 In 2005, Valenti continued his charitable efforts in helping to lead the Restaurants for Relief effort to benefit victims of Hurricane Katrina.